SITONGRUC/My-Solutions-to-Leetcode-problems/sql/readme.md

 #### 1. JOIN Fuction : LEFT JOIN/RIGHT JOIN/CROSS JOIN/INNER JOIN

+natural join without the reference column: it would not return any result if the two table don;t have columns with the sasme name.

+USE sakila;

+SELECT * FROM film NATURAL JOIN inventory;

 ####  2. GROUP BY and HAVING:

 could add with rollup after group by. with mutilever group by it would just return different level sum.